Hendercraft/OpenProjectRaspberryPi/index.md

 ## I just want to give this a go quickly - is there a ready-made system image?

-I prepared a Raspian lite-based image in Feb 2021, which should get anyone up and running in half an hour, but has some security issues, unless passwords are changes, etc.
+MadewhatNow prepared a Raspian lite-based image in Feb 2021, which should get anyone up and running in half an hour, but has some security issues, unless passwords are changes, etc.

 The image file is [here](https://drive.google.com/file/d/1qBzWME8BCVja0HickLo_SOcvsUL5sUEC/view?usp=sharing), around 12gb and should fit any 16gb+ memory card.
 It does require a RPi4, with ideally 2 or 4gb memory.
 SSH is enabled (pi//raspberry), OpenProject is still on the default login (admin//admin), and you will have to enable wifi (/etc/wpa-supplicant/wpa-supplicant) or ethernet to connect to the system.
 Then set up email notificatiosns in OpenProject (see below).

 I'm curious to hear about any issues or success stories!

-## Status (Feb 2021)
+## Status (May 2023)

-I original wrote the instructions in February 2020, for OpenProject 10 - and while they (mostly) worked, they were still somewhat buggy in an unpredictable way.
-I have received a surprising amount of emails asking for the system image, or various fixes, and finally revisited the protocol in 2021.
-OpenProject recently released version 11 - and somewhat surprisingly, in 2021 the process is a lot smoother.
-Starting with a Raspian Lite image on a  RPi 4, the whole process was done in a few hours, with minimal issues.
-The protocol below is updated to reflect the required changes.
+This guide is based on MadewhatNow guide and is focused on getting Op version 12.5 stable up and running with an appache server, if you're looking to use HTTPS/TLS encyption i remmande you take a look at https://letsencrypt.org/fr/

 There is an ongoing discussion in the OpenProject forum regarding tweaks and fixes: https://community.openproject.org/topics/6873
 ## Key issues